Brad14t/100-Days-of-Code/README.md

 This repository will be my projects I have completed through my journey to evantually be able to use Python seemlessly daily.

+Below the goal of this project will be pictures of whay the code does.
+And a short description of what I learned.

 # Goal by the End:

 **Basic Python Topics:**